unxed/dn3l/README.md

 - Okay, so we decide to port directly to Unicode FreeVision, adding encoding conversions where needed.
 But this same approach can be taken with dn3l, gradually migrating functionality from DN OSP.
 The key advantage of dn3l is that, unlike a direct port, it can run and work at every stage, which adds motivation and allows debugging in small increments.
 With a direct port, the entire codebase must be ported before anything works, and we can only _hope_ it runs correctly at the end.
 And when it doesn’t, we’ll have to spend even more effort just to get it to start up.
 ## Hacking
 NB!
 FreeVision Unicode uses UnicodeString type that has UTF-16 inside.
 Most of modern UNIX-like operating systems use UTF-8 by default (and even modern Windows versions support it as console "ASCII" charset), so when developing DN3L we proceed from the fact that in variables of the String type we have exactly this charset.
 To avoid frequent charset conversions, we are adding LazUTF8 module which does all needed UTF8<>UTF16 conversions automatically and can work as a bridge between the worlds (this module is made of several Lazarus modules merged together).
 Don't worry about performance: [far2l](https://github.com/elfmz/far2l/) does exactly the same and no one ever noticed any performance problems: modern CPUs are fast enough.

+DN does not use Object Pascal syntax, so we do not use it either.

+Most of Free Vision Unicode units have U prefix, like UViews.
+Please note that Free Vision does not have UObjects unit, use Objects unit instead.
 ## LLM prompts (feel free to fork)
 1. [Initial one](https://aistudio.google.com/app/prompts?state=%7B%22ids%22:%5B%221GQ9l2sUkHcqpOxEbw1uAjctHS68IKHUk%22%5D,%22action%22:%22open%22,%22userId%22:%22115224561273124777276%22,%22resourceKeys%22:%7B%7D%7D&usp=sharing)
 ## Full list of related fpc issues